distbit0/distbit.xyz/_posts/2025-05-03-the-different-types-of-futarchy.md

     *   *Example:* Imagine a KPI for 'monthly active users' with a target range of 0 to 300.
 If the actual users at resolution are 200, the 'long' tokens might redeem for 200/300 = 0.66 USDC each, and 'short' tokens for (300-200)/300 = 0.33 USDC each (assuming $1 total collateral per long/short pair).

-You can view Asset Futarchy as a specific type of KPI Futarchy.
-In this perspective, the KPI is essentially the project's long-term revenue, based on the assumption that revenue is the main driver of demand for the asset.
+Asset Futarchy is in some sense a specific type of KPI Futarchy.
+In this perspective, the KPI is essentially the project's long-term revenue, denominated in USD, based on the assumption that revenue is the main driver of the asset's demand.

 What's the high-level takeaway?
 KPI Futarchy generally offers more flexibility, while Asset Futarchy provides greater robustness.
 Neither approach is automatically superior in terms of overall efficiency.
 Let's dive into the details.